hybridly/hybridly/docs/guide/routing.md

 ## Generating URLs

-Since pages are written in single-file components, global Laravel or PHP functions like `route` are not available.
+Since views are written in single-file components, global Laravel or PHP functions like `route` are not available.

 Instead, you may use Hybridly's [`route`](../api/utils/route) util.
 This function is typed and its typings are updated live as your `routes/*.php` files are saved.